Education Research Current About VU Amsterdam NL

 • What is a security incident?

-Security incidents occur when the possibility exists that the confidentiality, integrity or availability of information or data processing systems has been potentially threatened.
-Examples of security incidents include virus infections and/or malware infections, attempts to gain unauthorised access to information or systems (hacking), the loss of a USB stick with sensitive information, data theft of hardware or a hacked mailbox.
+A security incident is an event in which there is a possibility that the confidentiality, integrity or availability of information or information processing systems is or may be compromised.
+Examples of security incidents include infection with viruses and/or malware, attempts to gain unauthorised access to information or systems (hacking), loss of a USB stick containing sensitive information, theft of data or hardware, or a hacked mailbox.

 Please notify the IT Service Desk of possible incidents.